-Check out these top 10 New Year’s Eve Destinations, complete with music, beaches, fireworks and partying and even quirky New Year’s traditions.
+Check out these top 10 top places to celebrate New Year’s Eve, complete with music, beaches, fireworks and partying and even quirky New Year’s traditions.

 New York City